ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 Players can be in a stunned state from the various interactions (grab teching, dash stunning, throws, etc).
 This stunned state is initiated by the `_start_knockback` function, which takes in a force (Vector2) and the duration of the stun (float).
 The force is a Vector2, which decides the stun's direction and magnitudes.
 It's called force, but in actuality it's a constant velocity applied for the stun duration.

 **Other**

+I wanted to make sure the player has a variety of movement options, including combos.
+Here are a few combos:
+- Up throw into jump and dash up
+- Diagonal down dash into grab
+- Side throw into side dash
+- Grab release into grab

 Given I was in-charge of the players' movement/physics, I wanted to make sure that everyone had the proper tools to implement their parts, so I added a bunch of conditional variables that are updated based on player state.
 For example, these conditional variables played an essential role in updating the player's animation state tree.